GowayLee/Saytring/README.md

 > TODO: Add syntactic sugar

+> TODO: Fix syntax of arithmetic and comparion

 ### Syntactic Sugar

 Saytring emploies a great number of Syntactic Sugars to make its syntax familiar with natural language.